diogodiasgrilo/Raycasting_Visualizer_42/README.md

 The s and w keys will move the player forward and backwards based on where the rays are pointed to.

 Raycasting can then be used to create 3D looking games by assigning a rectangle on the screen for each ray cast, thus creating a different sized rectangle based on how long each cast ray was.
 This will create the illusion of a 3D world with 2D objects.
+The next step for this raycaster is to start drawing rectangles on a split screen with the minimap.